USS Salmon (SS-182)

 USS Salmon (SS-182) was the lead ship of her class of submarine.
-She was the second ship of the United States Navy to be named for the salmon, a soft-finned, game fish which inhabits the coasts of America and Europe in northern latitudes and ascends rivers for the purpose of spawning.
+She was the second ship of the United States Navy to be named for the salmon.

 Construction and commissioning

 Salmon′s keel was laid down on 15 April 1936 by the Electric Boat Company in Groton, Connecticut.
 She was launched on 12 June 1937, sponsored by Miss Hester Laning, daughter of Rear Admiral Harris Laning, Commandant of the 3rd Naval District and New York Navy Yard.
 Salmon was commissioned on 15 March 1938.

 1939–1941

 After shakedown training and trials along the Atlantic coast from the West Indies to Nova Scotia, Salmon joined Submarine Division 15, Squadron 6 of the Submarine Force, U.S. Fleet, at Portsmouth, New Hampshire.
 As flagship of her division, she operated along the Atlantic coast until she relinquished the flag to sister ship Snapper late in 1939 as the division was shifted to the West Coast at San Diego.

 Salmon operated along the West Coast through 1940 and the greater portion of 1941.
 Late that year, she was transferred with her division and the submarine tender Holland, to the Asiatic station.
 On 18 November, Holland with Salmon, Swordfish, Sturgeon, and Skipjack arrived at Manila and formed SubDiv 21 of the Asiatic fleet to bolster defenses in the Philippines as marked tension was growing due to Japanese militarism.